bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+RevEye: Reverse image search extension for Google Chrome to search visually similar images across multiple search engines simultaneously: https://github.com/steven2358/reveye

 Buster - Captcha solver extension for humans, available for Chrome, Edge and Firefox: https://github.com/dessant/buster

 Check Google User - Check for the existence of an email on Google platforms: https://github.com/ranlo/check-google-user

+Fake where your phone is located (Mock location for Android).
+Sometimes you need to fake the location of your device (for privacy or to test an app).
+Fake Traveler provides you a map to select the location where you want your phone to be: https://github.com/mcastillof/FakeTraveler

 Tor Onion Site Scraper - repository contains a Python-based scraper designed to collect HTML files from URLs accessible through the Tor network: https://github.com/joelhagvall/tor-onion-site-scraper